Noahdpsmith/challenge-13/README.md

 Usage
 AS A manager at an internet retail company I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies

 License
 N/A

-Contributors
-Bridget Schaefer

-Contact
-GitHub :bridgetvon
-E-mail :bridget.schaefer31@gmail.com

-Usage
-AS A manager at an internet retail company I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies

-License
-N/A